marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - .. option:: path
      - comma-separated list of paths to search for modules; the default value is sys.path (use only if you know what you are doing)
+   * - .. option:: include_path
+     - comma-separated list of paths to modify the search for modules
    * - .. option:: no_compress
      - create a zipfile with no compression
    * - .. option:: constants